fbpx

 Food Festivals

 Barbadian food is sweet and aromatic due to the use of herbs and sugar that grow naturally on the island.
-A traditional seasoning here is ‘Bajan seasoning’ which is a fusion of thyme, marjoram, green onions, parsley and more.
-There is also an abundance of freshly caught fish to choose from on the island due to the surrounding warm waters of the turquoise sea.
+A traditional seasoning here is ‘Bajan seasoning,’ a fusion of thyme, marjoram, green onions, parsley, and more.
+Due to the warm waters surrounding the turquoise sea, there is also an abundance of freshly caught fish on the island.

 Barbados’ national dish is ‘Cou Cou and Flying Fish.’
 “Cou Cou” is peppers and okra in a hot sauce.
-Another key ingredient in Barbadian cooking is rum.
-If you’re here at Christmas, don’t forget to try the local Christmas cake, made with that particular element.
-You can sample mouth-watering traditional Caribbean food and drink at the Barbados Wine, Food and Rum Festival.
+Another critical ingredient in Barbadian cooking is rum.
+If you’re here at Christmas, don’t forget to try the local Christmas cake made with that particular element.
+You can sample traditional Caribbean food and drink at the Barbados Wine, Food, and Rum Festival.

 Dance Festivals

-Dance is an active part of Barbadian culture whether it is African dance, ballet, jazz, tap, free form or modern dance – all genres are be found in Barbados.
+Dance is an active part of Barbadian culture, whether African dance, ballet, jazz, tap, free form, or modern dance – all genres can be found in Barbados.
 Dance in Barbados is often a part of a child’s early education.
-Many of the primary schools on the island have dance as part of the curriculum or as a strongly suggested after school activity for the students.
-Dance is an integral part of many of the festivals here including The Crop Over Festival.
+Many of the primary schools on the island have dance as part of the curriculum or as a strongly suggested after-school activity for the students.
+Dance is integral to many festivals here, including The Crop Over Festival.

-Perhaps one of the most exciting festivals on the island is Holders Festival, which is a two-week program of theatre, comedy and classical music.
+Perhaps one of the most exciting festivals on the island is the Holders Festival, a two-week program of theatre, comedy, and classical music.
 Top actors and performers from London’s West End and New York’s Broadway wow the elegant crowd in idyllic surroundings.

-Whatever brings you to a Barbados Festival, we are sure that you will find an electric mix of music, dancing, and singing to enjoy.
-Barbadians are always ready to have a good time and we at Totally Barbados advise you to join in.
+Whatever brings you to a Barbados Festival, we are sure you will find an electric mix of music, dancing, and singing to enjoy.
+Barbadians are always ready to have a good time, and we at Totally Barbados advise you to join us.

 About Totally Barbados (Edit profile)